AmbireTech/adex-protocol/README.md

 #### Events

 Events, in the context of the AdView or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the web page, etc. Events are usually broadcast as signed messages.

+#### Custom events

+Custom events usually refer to events that are publisher-defined.
+For example, if you're a publisher with an e-commerce website, you might choose to send an event for product purchases.

 #### Campaigns